Let’s talk about prolapse!

 • They respond to added pressure and strain with exertion and must be strong enough to withstand those forces.
 Think of them like a trampoline that bounces back up in response to more pressure.

-• Your PT will determine if Kegel exercises are appropriate for you and assist with teaching you how to Kegel correctly.
+• Your pelvic floor therapist will determine if Kegel exercises are appropriate for you and assist with teaching you how to Kegel correctly.
 Some people may not benefit from Kegels, as tightening those muscles can sometimes make their symptoms worse!

 • Glute Strengthening